phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 trivial assertion... [ok]
 ```

-However, when a test fails we still see the output inside QEMU because our panic handler still uses `println`.
+However, when a test fails, we still see the output inside QEMU because our panic handler still uses `println`.
 To simulate this, we can change the assertion in our `trivial_assertion` test to `assert_eq!(0, 1)`:

 ![QEMU printing "Hello World!" and "panicked at 'assertion failed: `(left == right)`
     left: `0`, right: `1`', src/main.rs:55:5](qemu-failed-test.png)